pythonnz/charter/README.md

 An AGM will cover topics including but not limited to:

-* The state of the Charity with respect to membership changes.
+* The state of the Charity with respect to membership changes
-* Methods to improve the standing or membership of the Charity in the following year.
+* Methods to improve the standing or membership of the Charity in the following year
-* The state of the Charity with respect to its finances.
+* The state of the Charity with respect to its finances
-* Results of actions conducted by the Charity pursuant to the purposes and aims of the Charity outlined in Rule 2 above.
+* Results of actions conducted by the Charity pursuant to the purposes and aims of the Charity outlined in Rule 2 above
-* Methods to fulfill the purposes and aims of the Charity as outlined in Rule 2 above.
+* Methods to fulfill the purposes and aims of the Charity as outlined in Rule 2 above
-* Changes to the charter or rules of the Charity.
+* Changes to the charter or rules of the Charity

 An SGM can be called to conduct any urgent Charity business that cannot wait until the AGM, and is of such significance that it requires the involvement of the all the members, including but not limited to:

-* conducting any financial activity which cannot wait until the next general meeting.
+* conducting any financial activity which cannot wait until the next general meeting
-* disciplinary action to be taken against a Charity member.
+* disciplinary action to be taken against a Charity member
-* changes to the charter or rules of the Charity.
+* changes to the charter or rules of the Charity
-* any other matters requiring the attention of all members of the society which cannot wait until the next AGM.
+* any other matters requiring the attention of all members of the society which cannot wait until the next AGM

 An SGM can be called at the request of any committee member.
 Any member of the Charity may call an SGM if backed by at least 10% of the Charity's membership.